Mechanism of Action

 Powerful Photochemical Effects

-405nm Possesses antimicrobial effects to treat onychomycosis causing fungus
+405nm Possesses antimicrobial effects to target onychomycosis causing fungus

 The 405nm wavelength targets NADPH oxidase (NOX), a membrane bound enzyme, and increases NOX’s production of ROS, which can be converted into H2O2.
 As H2O2 starts to degrade the fungal cell wall and membrane fungi function and behavior will be greatly impaired.
 This can result in fungal death.
 Additionally, degradation of the fungi membrane and cell wall will increase fungal susceptibility to the body’s immune attack.